 The Prophet then became quiet and said, "Paradise and Hell-fire were displayed in front of me on this wall just now and I have never seen a better thing (than the former) and a worse thing (than the latter)."

-In another hadith, perhaps a variation of the previous one, it is clear that the Prophet was not always pleased to be pelted with questions.
+In another hadith, undoubtedly a variation of the previous one, it is clear that Muhammad was not always pleased to be pelted with questions.

 Once the people started asking Allah's Apostle questions, and they asked so many questions that he became angry and ascended the pulpit and said, "I will answer whatever questions you may ask me today."